 MTA Task Manager Provide inputs from the programme perspective .
 Responsible for internal quality control: participate in the review of the MTA methodology and provide comments to the MTA team.
-Draft final products will be shared with the MTA Task Manager and, based upon the comments received, the MTA team will revise the draft until it meets Spotlight Secretariat M&E Team quality standards Oversee the process of the MTA E. Facilitate the MTA by providing relevant documents and Econtacts at global level .
-Facilitate and ensure the preparation and implementation of Erelevant management responses .
-Facilitate and ensure knowledge sharing and use of EMTA information .
-RUNOs and Programme Coordinating entity (RC or other) Support and participate in the process of the MTA Facilitate MTA by providing relevant documents and process in the preparation and implementation of preparation and preparation and implementation of preparation and prepar Reference Groups (CSO Reference Group at global and programme level) Provide inputs from the programme perspective E Participate in the review of the MTA methodology and provide comments to the MTA team.
-E MTA Expert Lead the whole MTA process Manage the MTA process in timely manner (F) Communicate with the Spotlight Secretariat and RUNOs whenever it is needed (F) Conduct field visits to the Programme sites identified and collect data.
-(F) Report to the Spotlight Secretariat and Programme Teams when required (F) Produce the inception report (F) Produce the inception report (F) Produce the final report (F) Participate in dissemination workshops organized by the Spotlight Initiative and present findings of the reports (can be done through Webinar).
-(F)
+Draft final products will be shared with the MTA Task Manager and, based upon the comments received, the MTA team will revise the draft until it meets Spotlight Secretariat M&amp;E Team quality standards Oversee the process of the MTA .
+Facilitate the MTA by providing relevant documents and .
+Facilitate and ensure the preparation and implementation of .
+Facilitate and ensure the preparation and simplementation of .
+Facilitate and ensure knowledge sharing and use of .
+RUNOs and Programme Coordinating entity (RC or other) Support and participate in the process of the MTA Facilitate MTA by providing relevant documents and contacts contacts Facilitate and ensure the preparation and implementation of contacts contacts Facilitate and ensure knowledge sharing and use of MTA information contacts Coordinate and arrange contacts for field visits of the MTA expert/team. contacts Reference Groups (CSO Reference Group at global and programme level) Provide inputs from the programme perspective E Participate in the review of the MTA methodology and provide comments to the MTA team.
+E MTA Expert Lead the whole MTA process Manage the MTA process in timely manner F Communicate with the Spotlight Secretariat and RUNOs whenever it is needed F Conduct field visits to the Programme sites identified and collect data.
+F Report to the Spotlight Secretariat and Programme Teams when required F Produce the inception report F Produce subsequent draft reports as per agreements Produce the final report F Participate in dissemination workshops organized by the Spotlight Initiative and present findings of the reports (can be done through Webinar).
+F